The Prime Beneficiary of Forgiveness Is the One Who Forgives

 Handcuffs, concept of forgiveness

 Like most ideals, forgiveness is considered by many as impractical.
 Indeed, whenever I am involved in a discussion about forgiveness, there are a few standard responses—“it’s easier said than done”, “some people are just too mean—they don’t deserve forgiveness” and “can you ask the loved ones of a bomb blast victim to forgive?”
 Most people think it’s normal for those who have been wronged to hold resentful feelings.
-Remarks about ‘justice’ often come up in defence of the inability or the unwillingness to forgive.
+Remarks about ‘justice’ often come up in defense of the inability or the unwillingness to forgive.

 This brings us to an important point about the meaning of forgiveness.
-Most people think that forgiving is about letting the victimiser, the culprit, the wrongdoer go scot-free.
+Most people think that forgiving is about letting the perpetrator, the culprit, the wrongdoer go scot-free.
 Therefore, whether one can forgive or not depends on the degree of the misdeed.
 If the crime is grave—such as a terror attack, a murder or a rape—forgiveness is out of question.
 Of course, ‘degree of misdeed’ is subjective and differs from one victim to another.
 Still, whatever the act, the focus of forgiveness tends to always be on the offender.
 And that’s where the idea of forgiveness is misinterpreted.

 Forgiveness is about you, not the other

-It is important to understand that you forgiving someone doesn’t absolve the person of the responsibility for the offence.
+It is important to understand that you forgiving someone doesn’t absolve the person of the responsibility for the offense.
 In fact, forgiveness is NOT about the offender at all.
 It is about your own deepest feelings.
 The prime beneficiary of forgiveness is the one who forgives.

 According to medical science, forgiving is immensely beneficial to your health—physical and emotional.
 The relief you feel when you finally let go of years of pent up bitterness cannot be described.
 When you forgive, it unlocks a tremendous amount of energy that was blocked by the negative feelings.
 Scores of people have reported significant transformation in all dimensions of their lives after undergoing the process of forgiveness.